-The Administrative Division is responsible for all police administrative services and manages the more than 1,000 incident based reports generated annually by the Patrol Division and furnishes crime analyses, ensures compliance with national accreditation and other legal standards, and oversees the training of all sworn officers, dispatchers, security officers, wage, and civilian employees.
-This division also ensures compliance with the best practices set forth by the Virginia Crime Commission.
+The Administrative Division is responsible for all police administrative services and manages the more than 1,000 incident based reports generated annually by the Operations Division.
+This division ensures compliance with national accreditation, Virginia Crime Commission and other legal standards, and oversees the training of all sworn officers, dispatchers, security officers, wage, and civilian employees.
+Additionally, the administrative team analyzes crime statistics and furnishes the Annual Campus Security and Fire Safety Report.
+This division includes:

 The Community Services Unit is a combination of crime prevention, community engagement, outreach and education.
 The unit is devoted to enhancing the relationship between the police department and the community it serves, including Virginia Tech and the New RIver Valley.

 Residence Life Resource Officers have a strong collaboration with Virginia Tech's Housing and Residence Life.
 RLROs attend staff meetings, lead educational programs, conduct walk-throughs in residence halls with resident advisors, assist in emergencies, and serve as mentors to students who have gone through the conduct process.
 The Residence Life Resource Officer Program received the 2013 Student Affairs Partnership Award.